-3.1 Studies are based on a curriculum which establishes the study objectives, learning outcomes, structure of studies, list of subjects and modules with the volume of studies in credits, study options and conditions, requirements for enrolment and graduation, the main language of instruction and other languages of instruction necessary for achievement of the learning outcomes and the nominal study period.
+3.1 Studies are based on a curriculum which specifies the study objectives, learning outcomes, structure of studies, list of subjects and modules with the volume of studies in credits, study options and conditions, requirements for enrolment and graduation, the main language of instruction and other languages of instruction necessary for achievement of the learning outcomes and the nominal study period.

 3.6 The volume of a subject is expressed in terms of the European Credit Point System (European Credit Transfer and Accumulation System ECTS).
 The unit of study volume is a credit (ECTS).
-One ECTS credit corresponds to 26 hours spent studying – 1560 hours and 60 credits per year.
+One ECTS credit corresponds to 26 hours spent studying – 1560 astronomical hours and 60 credits per year.

 3.7 The time-frame of organisation of studies is established by the academic calendar, which determines the start and end dates of the study year and important study-related deadlines.
 The Vice-Rector for Academic Affairs approves the academic calendar for the coming academic year by the end of March.

 3.8 Studies are divided into two semesters (autumn and spring semester), which generally last for 16-19 study weeks.
 Semesters end with the main examination session that lasts up to three weeks, followed by a resit session that lasts for at least two weeks.

 3.9 There are no studies during the Christmas and summer breaks.